 Disclaimer: All photos were taken before the COVID-19 pandemic.
 NOWFE is committed to producing safe events and will abide by all Covid-19 rules and regulations and in compliance with state and local guidelines.

-The New Orleans Wine & Food Experience is one of the premiere events in the Big Easy, showcasing what the city does best.
-In it's 25th Anniversary year, our New Orleans festival has become one of most incredible culinary events in the nation, attracting over 7,000 gourmands and connoisseurs as well as art and music lovers.
+The New Orleans Wine & Food Experience is one of the premier events in the Big Easy, showcasing what the city does best.
+In its 29th Anniversary year, our New Orleans festival has become one of most incredible culinary events in the nation, attracting gourmands and connoisseurs as well as art and music lovers.
 We're also excited to share the bounty with all the locals who enjoy excellent food, exceptional wine, and a great time!